zupta/slate/source/includes/_track.md

 We generally recommend customers to use selected webhooks configuration as all webhooks will trigger too many status messages on your system.

 ####Note:
-If you wish to configure the basic token auth also along with the webhooks the headers will change as follows:
+If you wish to configure the basic token auth also along with the webhooks the headers will change as reflected on the right:

+>__Headers with basic token auth__

 ```json
 {